 Founded in 1987, Aspen's mission is to become an institution of choice for adult learners by offering cost-effective, comprehensive, and relevant online education.
 One of the key differences between Aspen and other publicly-traded, exclusively online, for-profit universities is that 87% of our full-time degree-seeking students (as of December 31, 2012) are enrolled in a graduate degree program (master or doctorate degree program).
-According to publicly-traded competitors.
-As of December 31, 2012, 1,681 students were enrolled as full-time degree seeking students or 87% in a master or doctoral graduate degree program.
+According to publicly available information, Aspen enrolls a larger percentage of its full-time degree-seeking students in graduate degree programs than its publicly-traded competitors.
+As of December 31, 2012, 1,681 students were enrolled as full-time degree seeking students with 1,467 of those students or 87% in a master or doctoral graduate degree program.
 In addition, a further 872 students are engaged in part time programs, such as continuing education courses and certificate level programs.
-Therefore, Aspen's student body totaled 2,553 as of December 31, 2012.
+Therefore, Aspen's student body totaled 2,553 as of December 31, 2012